proteinreport/proteinreport.org/content/events/can-alternative-meats-bring-heartland-more-burgers/index.md

 weight: 5000
 uuid: 8860
 ---
-<p>The rise of alternative meats—either plant-based or lab-grown— could bring huge benefits for the environment, public health, animal welfare, and potentially even rural workers and the national economy.
-Currently, progress in this field is slow—alternative meats make up less than 1% of the total meat market share.
-Accelerating innovation will require government leadership, public policy, and investment.</p>
+The rise of alternative meats---either plant-based or lab-grown--- could bring huge benefits for the environment, public health, animal welfare, and potentially even rural workers and the national economy.
+Currently, progress in this field is slow---alternative meats make up less than 1% of the total meat market share.
+Accelerating innovation will require government leadership, public policy, and investment.

-<p>Should the government fund alternative meats?
+Should the government fund alternative meats?
 What policies would best support innovation?
-Join the Consortium for Science, Policy & Outcomes and Issues in Science and Technology for a panel discussion with ALEX SMITH (Breakthrough Institute), CHRISTY SPACKMAN (Arizona State University), and JOHNNY REAM (Stray Dog Capital) and moderated by Los Angeles Times science journalist AMINA KHAN.</p>
+Join the Consortium for Science, Policy & Outcomes and Issues in Science and Technology for a panel discussion with ALEX SMITH (Breakthrough Institute), CHRISTY SPACKMAN (Arizona State University), and JOHNNY REAM (Stray Dog Capital) and moderated by Los Angeles Times science journalist AMINA KHAN.